catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Inside the "ChartItem" folder create a ChartItem.js file.

-- [ ] Create an asset folder that will contain the images for each type of chart, with filenames like "line-plot", "scatter-plot".
+- [ ] Create an asset folder that will contain the images for each type of chart, with filenames like "lines plot", "scatter plot", "lines+markers plot", "bar plot".

 - Inside the "pages" folder go to the "ListOfChartsPage.js" file and make a default import to the ChartItem component from "../Component/ChartItem.js".

 - [ ] Make a default import of "styled" from "styled-components".

+- [ ] Make a default import of "useState" from "react".

 - [ ] Declare a ListOfCharts function and export it by default.

+- [ ] Inside the function declare a state for the clickedChartType variable, initialised to "".

+- [ ] Declare an array "chartarray" containing objects with the keys "type", "mode" and "name".

+  - The "type" key has for value a string corresponding to the name of the type of chart (e.g. "scatter", "bar").
-- [ ] Inside the function declare an array chartarray containing objects with the keys "name" and "image".
-The "name" key has for value a string corresponding to the name of each type of graph (e.g. "line-plot", "scatter-plot").
-The "image" key has for value a string corresponding to the path to the associated picture.
+  - The "mode" key has for value a string corresponding to the name of the type of plotting mode (e.g. "lines", "markers", "lines+markers").
+  - The "name" key has for value a string corresponding to the name of the associated picture.

 - [ ] Write a StyledDiv component which styles a div element using styled, with the display set to "flex", the flex-direction set to "row", the flex-wrap set to "wrap" and the justify-content set to "space-around".